ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 ## Broker options

-As MQTT requires a broker instance to function choosing the right one is crucial.
+As MQTT requires a broker instance to function, choosing the right one is crucial.
-There many different options available, both run run locally or hosted in the cloud.
+There many different options available, both can run locally or hosted in the cloud.

-There are also different versions of the MQTT protocol, not every broker supports all the different versions:
+There are also different versions of the MQTT protocol and not every broker supports all the different versions:

 - 3.1: The older IBM based version, less used these days
 - 3.1.1: OASIS standard compliant, the most used version nowadays